derekfinlinson/xrm-webapi/README.md

 console.log(account.name);
 ```

-As of v5, the WebApi class has been replaced by individual functions and is compiled to esnext instead of ES5.
-This allows for importing individual functions instead of the entire library to take advantage of tree shaking which should reduce bundle sizes.
+As of v5, the WebApi class has been replaced by individual functions instead of the WebApi class.
+This allows for importing individual functions instead of the entire library to take advantage of tree shaking to should reduce bundle size.
 I recommend using [Babel](https://babeljs.io/) in
 your builds to compile your scripts to browser compliant JavaScript.
 Feel free to use [d365-cli](https://github.com/derekfinlinson/d365-cli)
 which sets up a ready to use web resources project.